|

 whole cigar in between your lips, which can be uncomfortable on the jaw.
 Rather, you can "sip" the

+smoke through the punch opening.
 Poker/Piercer: This is a pin-like rod that just pokes a hole in the cap.
 It does not allow a

 good draw, which can cause the cigar to burn improperly, or provide its full